nguyencaobach1010/keycloak-mssql-docker-compose/README.md

 # Running Keycloak in docker container and connect to mssql

-+Running in Local:
+# Running in Local:

-# docker-compose up -d
+#docker-compose up -d

 + login keycloak: